 The Armed Forces have been going thru a technology and business transformation over the last ten years.
-They have either implemented or are in the process of implementing new financial and logistics enterprise resource planning (ERP) systems and have experienced unprecedented changes in their business operations as they prepare to comply for the Statement of Budgetary Resources (SBR) Audit in September 2017.
+They have either implemented or are in the process of implementing new financial and logistics enterprise resource planning (ERP) systems and have experienced unprecedented changes in their business operations as they prepare to comply for the Statement of Budgetary Resources (SBR) Audit.
 The goal is to be able to produce timely, relevant, and accurate financial information that supports the highest standards of military readiness.

 The Army has created a financial improvement plan that is aligned with the Office of the Under Secretary of Defense Comptroller, Financial Improvement and Audit Readiness (FIAR) Guidance to improve financial management, prioritize improvement activities, strengthen internal controls and ultimately achieve auditability.